-The monthly pension amount prior to any early retirement reduction is determined as the sum of the following:

-(1) The dollar amount corresponding to the appropriate pension band assigned to an employee (See Pension Band Table at the end of this summary) multiplied by the employee's years and months of service at retirement, or termination, if earlier.
+Pension Amount The monthly pension amount prior to any early retirement reduction is determined as the sum of the following: (1) The dollar amount corresponding to the appropriate pension band assigned to an employee (See Pension Band Table at the end of this summary) multiplied by the employee's years and months of service at retirement, or termination, if earlier.
 (2) The product of (1) .001, (2) the employee's average annual amount of differentials and other special payments paid over the last 36 months of service and (3) the employee's years and months of service.
-Disability Pension An employee with at least 15 years of service who becomes totally and permanently disabled retires with a disability pension.
-The disability pension is not discounted for age.
-In 2002 the disability pension benefits began to be paid from the pension trust fund.
-Previously, these benefits were paid from Company operating funds.
-Effective November 3, 2014, the Plan was amended to provide for a one-time opportunity for eligible individuals to elect to receive a special Disability Replacement Pension benefit in lieu of continuing long-term disability benefits.
-The special one-time opportunity was open until April 30, 2015.
-Payment of Annuities The full monthly benefit is paid at the end of each month of retirement up to and including the end of the month in which the annuitant dies.
-Form of Payment Any employee who terminates with a vested accrued benefit with a present value of \$1,000 or less, prior to attaining early retirement eligibility, will automatically receive a lump sum of that present value.
-Any other employee who terminates with a vested accrued benefit prior to attaining one of the foregoing minimum age and net credited service requirements for retirement eligibility may elect to commence receipt of pension benefits deferred to age 65 in one of the following forms:
+Disability Pension beco disat mployee with at least 15 years of service who omes totally and permanently disabled retires with a pility pension.
+The disability pension is not punted for age. from 002 the disability pension benefits began to be paid the pension trust fund.
+Previously, these benefits paid from Company operating funds. provi to ele Pens bene ctive November 3, 2014, the Plan was amended to ide for a one-time opportunity for eligible individuals ect to receive a special Disability Replacement sion benefit in lieu of continuing long-term disability efits.
+The special one-time opportunity was open April 30, 2015.
+Payment of Annuities of re full monthly benefit is paid at the end of each month tirement up to and including the end of the month in h the annuitant dies.
+Form of Payment bene attaii employee who terminates with a vested accrued afit with a present value of \$1,000 or less, prior to ning early retirement eligibility, will automatically ive a lump sum of that present value. accru minir retire pens other employee who terminates with a vested ued benefit prior to attaining one of the foregoing mum age and net credited service requirements for ement eligibility may elect to commence receipt of sion benefits deferred to age 65 in one of the wing forms: